-The year’s weather has a big effect – while the biting cold and snow of spring 2013 kept them inactive until early summer, the hot dry summer and autumn of 2018 shortened their season by more than a month.
+The year’s weather has a big effect on their numbers and activity – while the biting cold and snow of spring 2013 kept them inactive until early summer, the hot dry summer and autumn of 2018 shortened their season by more than a month.

 Here we show some of the garden’s bee-favourites.
 (Not all are present every year.)